LemonT04/Movie_Tracker/README.md

 Top 100 Movies Reviewer

 A UI that helps the user enter their review of the top 100 movies of all time.
 A user can filter based on genre, user reviews, and movies reviewed.
-They can edit their reviews and also delete them based of review ID.
+They can edit their reviews and also delete them based off review ID.

 Pages